ibm-cloud-docs/containers/cs_storage_planning.md

 ## Choosing a storage solution
 {: #choose_storage_solution}

-Before you can decide what type of storage is the right solution for your {{site.data.keyword.containerlong}} clusters, you must understand your app requirements, the type of data that you want to store, and how often you want to access this data.
+Before you can decide what type of storage is the right solution for your {{site.data.keyword.containerlong}} clusters, you must understand the {{site.data.keyword.cloud_notm}} infrastructure provider, your app requirements, the type of data that you want to store, and how often you want to access this data.
-{: shortdesc}

 1. Decide whether your data must be permanently stored, or if your data can be removed at any time.
    - **Persistent storage:** Your data must still be available, even if the container, the worker node, or the cluster is removed.
 Use persistent storage in the following scenarios: